7yl4r/LifeGenes/README.md

 You can start by *modifying scripts* - [golly's python instructions](http://golly.sourceforge.net/Help/python.html) contain golly's python scripting documentation.
 Note that golly can get confused after experiencing a python bug and persistant errors while debugging can sometimes be fixed by restarting golly.
 Similarly, imported files will not get re-imported when re-running a script unless golly restarts.

 ## Acknowledgements & Dependencies##
+The following dependencies are required for running some scripts in the package, and you must install them if you wish to use those scripts.
+* [PIL](http://www.pythonware.com/products/pil/) - Python imaging library is for using images with Tkinter to create GUI elements such as the genetic cell painter pallate.
+Win32 binaries and source for linux can be found on the linked project page.
+Additional binaries (including 64bit) can be found [here](http://www.lfd.uci.edu/~gohlke/pythonlibs/#pil), and alternative source can be found in the [Pillow repo](https://github.com/python-imaging/Pillow).
-All module dependencies are packaged into the LifeGenes.lifegenes_core.__util directory and no setup or worry about them is needed, but they help make this work possible and merit mention here:
+The following dependencies are packaged into the LifeGenes.lifegenes_core.__util directory and no setup or worry about them is needed, but they help make this work possible and merit mention here:
 * [appdirs](https://pypi.python.org/pypi/appdirs/1.2.0) - "A small Python module for determining appropriate platform-specific dirs".
 Used under permission of the [MIT License](http://opensource.org/licenses/MIT).